Function recovery on manifolds using scattered data: Preliminaries

 \section{Preliminaries}

 Let $d\in\IN$ and $M=(M,g)$ be a connected compact Riemannian manifold of dimension $d$, which is equipped with a smooth Riemannian metric $g$.
 Note that $M$ is smooth, without boundary and closed.
 In the following we present useful information needed later on which we derive from Chavel \cite{Cha93}, Jost \cite{Jos17} and Triebel \cite[Chapter 7.2]{Tri92}.
+For the sake of conforming to standard notation in this field, we abuse notation by overloading the symbols $p$ and $x$.

 If $U\subset M$ is open and $x:U\to\RR^d$ is any smooth chart, we can identify the tangent space $T_p M$ at $p\in U$ with $\RR^d$ by taking the basis $\{\frac{\partial}{\partial x_i}: i=1,\ldots, d\}$ and any tangent vector in $T_p M$ may be written as $\xi=\sum_{i=1}^d \xi^i \frac{\partial}{\partial x_i}$, $\xi^i\in \RR$.
 In the coordinates given by $x$ the metric tensor $g$ at $p\in U$ can be written as a positive definite matrix, whose entries are given by the inner product of the tangent vectors $\frac{\partial}{\partial x_{i}}$ and $\frac{\partial}{\partial x_{j}}$ in the tangent space $T_p M$, where $i,j=1,\ldots,d$.
 We denote these entries by $g_{ij}^{x}(z)$, where $z=x(p)$.
 Then $g_{ij}^{x}: x(U)\to\R$ is a smooth function.